12/21/04 Newsletter (below it are two previous newsletters on this issue):

 please me.
 A reporter whose name is Glen Allen, from NPR in the mid-west, was

-airing a report on the PETA investigation at the "kosher" slaughterhouse in
+airing a report on the PETA investigation at the "kosher"

 Postville, Iowa.
 There were comments from Bruce Freidrick and Temple Grandin as